 3. Vibrant Maroons

 Perfect for the kitchen, bathroom, or any space that needs a little sprucing up, bright barn reds and vibrant, rich maroons are a mid-century modern palette staple.
 Like yellow, these shades also complement neutral pieces and spaces, and it looks breathtaking set against a stark white or cool gray.
-If you’re having trouble picturing it, just imagine how beautiful a red accent wall would be behind the Hartley Bar Cabinet.
+Paired with a creamy white, like with the Skye Lounger (pictured right), it’s a perfect contrast.

 4. Pure Whites